scalalandio/chimney/DESIGN.md

 ### Partial transformation

-Partial transformers works on the same principles, when it comes to what is represents in type level, what is stored in runtime, and how DSL is defined. **The true difference lies inside macros being called by the DSL**.
+Partial transformers works on the same principles, when it comes to what is represented in type level, what is stored in runtime, and how DSL is defined. **The true difference lies inside macros being called by the DSL**.

 ## DSL implementation